Everything you need to know about the Dallas Cowboys and Thanksgiving Day

 ▪ The largest margin of victory by the Cowboys was 44 points in a 51-7 blowout of the Seattle Seahawks in 1980.

-▪ The largest loss by the Cowboys was 22 points when the Los Angeles Chargers won 28-6 a year ago.
+▪ The largest loss by the Cowboys was 22 points when the Los Angeles Chargers won, 28-6, in 2017.

-▪ Among Cowboys’ quarterbacks, Danny White won a record seven Thanksgiving Day games (out of eight).
-Tony Romo won six of nine and Troy Aikman won five of 10.
-Don Meredith is the only undefeated Cowboys’ QB on Thanksgiving, going three for three.
+▪ Among Cowboys’ quarterbacks, Danny White has the most wins on Thanksgiving with a mark of 7-1, Tony Romo was 6-3, and Troy Aikman was 5-5.
+Dak Prescott is 2-2.
+Don Meredith is the only undefeated Cowboys’ QB on Thanksgiving, going 3-0.

-▪ Former Cowboys coach Jason Garrett was 4-6 on Thanksgiving, including a 26-15 loss to the Bills a year ago in his last time coaching in the game.
-First-year Cowboys coach Mike McCarthy was 3-2 on Thanksgiving as head coach of the Packers.
+▪ Former Cowboys coach Jason Garrett was 4-6 on Thanksgiving, including a 26-15 loss to the Buffalo Bills a year ago.
+First-year Cowboys coach Mike McCarthy was 3-2 on Thanksgiving as head coach of the Green Bay Packers.

 ▪ The Cowboys are 5-6 at AT&T Stadium on Thanksgiving.